d13r/dotfiles/README.md

 Click Start, search for `features` and select "Turn Windows features on or off".
 Tick "Windows Subsystem for Linux" and click OK.
 Reboot.

 Click Start, search for `ubuntu`, go to the Windows Store and install Ubuntu.
-Run it, wait while it completes installation, set a username and password when prompted, then quit.
+Run it, wait while it completes setup, set a username and password when prompted, then quit.

 [Install WSLtty](https://github.com/mintty/wsltty).
 (Note: If you installed it *before* Ubuntu, run "configure WSL shortcuts" to add the shortcuts.)

 [Install VcXsrv](https://sourceforge.net/projects/vcxsrv/) then run XLaunch from the Start Menu.
 Accept the default settings except untick "Primary Selection".
-Save the configuration into the `shell:startup` folder.
+Save the configuration into the `shell:startup` folder so it's started automatically.

 Run "Ubuntu Terminal" from the start menu.
 Install dotfiles as normal: